-It has become quite difficult to root Galaxy S6 without tripping KNOX.
-Starting with Note 3, Samsung began implementing KNOX secure bootloader which is not quite root friendly.
+It has become quite challenging to root Galaxy S6 without tripping KNOX.
+Starting with Note 3, Samsung began implementing KNOX secure bootloader, which is not root friendly.
 If you try to root a device having KNOX implanted in it, you’ll end up voiding its warranty.
 Because as soon as you root your device, it trips a hardware fuse and changes KNOX status to 0x1.
-Unlike binary count, KNOX count can’t be reset back to 0x0.
+Unlike binary count, there is no way to reset the KNOX count back to 0x0.
 Not to mention, Galaxy S6 / S6 Edge has a KNOX bootloader as well.
 Now that’s a real pain in the ass.

 So, is there any way to root S6 / S6 Edge without flagging KNOX and voiding its warranty?
 Yes, there is.
 Developers @xda always tend to find some way out.
-In the case of S6, a security hole in Samsung’s Android 5.0.2 kernels (built before March 2015) is discovered by an XDA developer ‘idler1984’ which helped him to root the phone easily.
-He has also developed an app called ‘PingPong root’ based on the kernel exploit method to achieve the root access.
-Using his app will surely root your Galaxy S6 / S6 Edge and that too by keeping KNOX intact.
+In the case of S6, an XDA developer, idler1984, discovered a security hole in Samsung’s Android 5.0.2 kernels (built before March 2015), which helped him root the phone quickly.
+He has also developed an app called ‘PingPong root’ based on the kernel exploit method to achieve root access.
+Using his app will surely root your Galaxy S6 / S6 Edge, and that too by keeping KNOX intact.

 Let’s begin with the process now, shall we?

 1) Your Galaxy S6 / S6 Edge needs to be on Android 5.0.2 firmware.
 If you’ve updated your phone to Android 5.1.1, this guide won’t work for you.

 2) Check your Kernel build date from ‘Settings -> About device.’
 If the date is after May 15, 2015, your device most likely can’t be rooted.
 However, you can downgrade the firmware to an earlier build for having a supported kernel.